Know the Laws: Nebraska

 You can call the police or sheriff, even if you think it is a minor violation.
 An abuser can be arrested, fined and/or jailed.
-Note: In July 2012, violation of a protection order was raised from a Class II misdemeanor to a Class I misdemeanor; and for repeat violations, a second conviction is now a Class IV felony (instead of a Class I misdemeanor).*
+A violation of a protection order can be a Class I misdemeanor; and for repeat violations, a second conviction can be a Class IV felony.*

 Nebraska law requires that an arrest be made if "probable cause" exists that the respondent violated a domestic abuse protection order.** If you feel that law enforcement officers did not respond according to Nebraska law, you should contact an attorney to discuss the issue and to see what legal actions can be taken.
 Go to our NE Finding a Lawyer page for legal referrals.

 If the police become involved, it is generally a good idea to write down the name of the responding officer(s) and his/her badge number in case you want to follow up on your case.
 Make sure a police report is filled out, even if no arrest is made.
 If you have legal documentation of all violations of the order, it may be useful in the future.

 Nebraska law does not allow a protection order to be extended.
 If you feel that you still need a protection order and your current protection order is about to expire, you should talk with an attorney or victim advocate to determine what options may be available to you, such as possibly filing for a new order.
 Go to our NE Where to Find Help page for referrals to local advocates and attorneys.